When low testosterone is actually a simple vitamin problem

 Impact of vitamin D on estrogen levels in men

-The relationship between vitamin D, estrogen, and testosterone also is important.
+The relationship between vitamin D, estrogen, and testosterone is also important.
 In small amounts, male estrogen (estradiol) balances testosterone and plays a role in brain, bone, and sexual health.
 But when estradiol levels are elevated, as they often are in men who are overweight or obese, then there’s an imbalance between estradiol and testosterone, often resulting in weight and fat gain, muscle loss, reduced libido, and mood changes, and even an enlarged prostate and increased risk of cardiovascular disease.
 Improving one’s vitamin D levels can help with weight loss and reducing estradiol levels, thus moving the estradiol: testosterone ratio toward a balanced state.

 Why vitamin D is important for weight management in men